 The Elevator Pitch: Allow customers to purchase KFC chicken products online with Bitcoin and incorporate a real-time Bitcoin value tracker.

-The Campaign: A digital marketing campaign that gives additional consumer value at point of conversion.
-Goal of the campaign was to increase eCommerce conversions and increase awareness of the brand’s online purchase capabilities.
+The Campaign: A digital marketing campaign that gives additional consumer value at the point of conversion.
+The goal of the campaign was to increase eCommerce conversions and increase awareness of the brand’s online purchase capabilities.

 The Platform(s): Social Media, Website